These are high-level Gateway object specifications for Conduktor CLI.

 • metadata.vCluster is optional.
 Must refer to an existing Virtual Cluster.
 When not using Virtual Clusters, don’t set this attribute.

-• spec.autoManaged is optional, default false
+• spec.autoManaged is optional, default is false.

-• spec.offsetCorrectness is optional, default false
+• spec.offsetCorrectness is optional, default is false.

 ConcentrationRule side effects:

-• Once the Concentration Rule is deployed, topics created with a name matching the spec.pattern will not be created as real Kafka topics but as Concentrated Topics instead.
+• Once the Concentration Rule is deployed, topics created with a name matching the spec.pattern will not be created as real Kafka topics but as concentrated topics instead.

 • Depending on the topic’s cleanup.policy, the topic’s data will be stored in one of the configured physical topics.